zahramaroufi75/challenge-3/README.md

 ```

-Using the following command, we Make sure that socket's file descriptor is legit.
+Using the following command, we make sure that socket's file descriptor is legit.

 ```
 if (sfd == -1) {